BahaaNimer/todo-project/README.md

 ![about wireframe](./pic/About%20Page.jpg)

-## Questions & Answers of the task 3

-1.1 What observations or questions do you have about what you’ve learned so far?

-Nothing so far.

-1.2 How long did it take you to complete this assignment?
-And, before you started, how long did you think it would take you to complete this assignment?

-about 4-5 hours.

-about 7-8 hours because the styling take so much time.

 ## Questions & Answers of the task 4

 2.1 What observations or questions do you have about what you’ve learned so far?